 If you’re one of the many people who own a lemon tree, you know just how sturdy those trees can be.
-But despite its tenacity, harsh winters can still threaten your plant.
-While your lemon trees can survive a few chilly nights with the proper protection, too many freezing nights will decrease their likelihood of survival.
+But the truth is, harsh winters can still threaten your plant.
+While your lemon trees can survive a few chilly nights with the proper frost and cold protection, too many freezing nights will decrease their likelihood of survival.

-Depending on which zone you live in, you may be able to choose whether or not to keep your tree outdoors during the winter holidays.
-If your winters are colder and brisk at night, stay on the safe side and bring the tree indoors.
-If you live in a warmer climate, you can opt to keep your tree outside, but it would still be a good idea to take some extra precautions to protect it.
+Depending on which climate zone you live in, you may be able to choose whether to keep your tree outdoors during the winter holidays.
+If your winters are cold and brisk at night, err on the safe side and bring the tree indoors.
+If you live in a warmer climate, you can opt to keep your tree outside with some precautions.

 Your lemon tree is going to need humidity because the air indoors tends to be a lot drier than outside air, especially if you live in a zone where it’s colder for a longer period.
 You’re even going to have to adjust how you water your lemon tree.
 While your tree remains inside, make sure you’re watering the root ball just enough.
 You don’t want to make it too moist.
 And don’t overwater or leave your tree in standing water.

 Before bringing your tree indoors, it’s important to wash it.
 Make sure to check the leaves and branches for critters like aphids.
 Aphids can be removed by hand or with a natural insecticide or neem oil for plants.
 It’s important to remember to be patient — even though aphids move slowly, they multiply quickly, and you might have to invest time into getting rid of them.

 If you’re lucky, you may be able to keep your lemon tree outdoors — citrus trees are generally hardy between climate zones 9 to 11.
 The first thing you’re going to want to do is harvest your ripe fruit before the frost hits.